danzhechen/LedgerFlow/docs/PRD.md

 **Domain:** Accounting / Financial Operations
 **Complexity:** Medium

-This is an **internal business process automation tool** designed to automate Veritas's quarterly accounting workflow.
+This is a **business process automation tool** designed to automate quarterly accounting workflows.
 It provides an Excel-native interface for processing journal entries through mapping rules to generate ledger reports.
 The domain is accounting/financial operations, requiring high accuracy and auditability.

 **Project Type Details:**
 - **Form Factor:** Python script/application with Excel I/O